-This caterpillar has chewed a Black Willow leaf into the desired shape.
+This Limentis archippus larva has chewed a Black Willow leaf into the desired shape.
 He is now spinning a web to wrap himself in the leaf nest, called a hibernaculum.
 The leaf on the left already contains a tiny caterpillar.
 The hibernacula are about a half inch long and very thin.
 When you look inside, you see the tiny caterpillar.
 The hibernaculum is very snug.
-The leaf falls from the tree, and the caterpillar spends the winter in leaf litter under the bare tree.
+The caterpillar secures the leaf to the tree so that it will not fall with the other leaves.